 3. Pre-paid debit card

 This is a great solution for specific expenses as it functions much like the cash envelope system, but with plastic instead.
-I know several of the Club members think that carrying around a wad of cash is a bit dangerous, so this is a good alternative.
+I know several community members think that carrying around a wad of cash is a bit dangerous, so this is a good alternative.

 So here’s what to do to start your own cash-only challenge:

 - Pick your budget method (cash, debit, or pre-paid card)